NextechLoL/timewinder/README.md

 ## What it does

 **Snapshot view** - Current ladder state broken down by tier and division.
-Toggle between raw player counts and "Top X%" percentiles.
 Switch between global scaling (all bars relative to the largest division) and per-tier scaling (bars scaled within their own tier) to zoom into less populated ranks.

 **Historical view** - Two modes:
-- *Distribution* - Side-by-side rank distribution for each year, with year-over-year deltas
+- *Distribution* - Distribution chart for historical rank values with a slider for sick UX feel
 - *Trends* - Line chart showing how each tier's ladder share has shifted from 2019 to 2026

 Both views support tier filtering and region switching (NA / EU).